Guillermo Reinwick: Testimony

-After Reinwick's February testimony, La Politica questioned how Reinwick, a small-scale restaurateur, could, with the help of Vandenbroele and a few other minor business partners, have managed to reverse a debt situation on the scale that Ciccone Calcográfica had experienced.
+After Reinwick's February testimony, La Politica Online questioned how Reinwick, a small-scale restaurateur, could, with the help of Vandenbroele and a few other minor business partners, have managed to reverse a debt situation on the scale that Ciccone Calcográfica had experienced.

 In three hours of testimony given before Judge Ariel Lijo on December 3, 2013, Reinwick presented a radically new version of what had happened behind the scenes in the Ciccone Calcográfica case, making him suddenly, in the words of one newspaper, “a very controversial” witness.

-In his new testimony, Reinwick disowned the testimony he had given in February 2012 and stated that Boudou was in fact the man behind the revival of Ciccone Calcográfica, and that he (Reinwick) and the Ciccone brothers had met with Boudou twice, first at the offices of Telefé and then at a restaurant in Puerto Madero.
+In his new testimony, Reinwick disowned the testimony he had given in February 2012, and stated that Boudou was in fact the man behind the revival of Ciccone Calcográfica, and that he (Reinwick) and the Ciccone brothers had met with Boudou twice, first at the offices of Telefé and then at a restaurant in Puerto Madero.

 Outlining the way in which he now claimed the plan to resurrect Ciccone Calcográfica had taken shape, Reinwick said that in July 2010, in an effort to help his father-in-law resurrect the firm, he had first approached his friend Claudio Belocopitt, owner of Swiss Medical, who put him in touch with Guillermo Moreno, who at the time was Argentina's Secretary of Domestic Commerce.
 Then one afternoon, according to Reinwick, he was at the home of a friend and neighbor, Gabriel Bianco, nicknamed “Budín” (Pudding), who was the former commercial director of Telefé and was also a childhood friend of Boudou's from Mar del Plata.
 Boudou, who at the time was Minister of the Economy, was reported to have visited Bianco that day.